zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ![This solution diagram includes...](./media/preferred-solution-architecture.png "Preferred Solution diagram")

 The solution begins with migrating Contoso's SQL Server 2008 R2 database to Azure SQL Database using the Azure Database Migration Service.
 After performing an assessment using the Data Migration Assistant, Contoso was able to determine that there were no compatibility issues or unsupported features to prevent them from migrating into a fully-managed SQL database service in Azure.
 Next, the web and API apps are migrated into Azure App Services.
 In addition, mobile apps, built for Android and iOS using Xamarin, are created to provide access to PolicyConnect.
 The website, hosted in a Web App, provides the user interface for browser-based clients, whereas the Xamarin Forms-based apps provide the UI to mobile devices.
-Both the mobile app and website rely on web services hosted in an a Function App, which sits behind API Management.
+Both the mobile app and website rely on web services hosted in a Function App, which sits behind API Management.
 An API App is also deployed to host APIs for the legacy Windows Forms desktop application.
 Light-weight, serverless APIs are provided by Azure Functions and Azure Functions Proxies to provide access to the database and policy documents stored in Blob Storage.
 Azure API Management is used to create an API Store for development teams and affiliated partners.
 Sensitive configuration data, like connection strings, are stored in Key Vault and accessed from the APIs or Web App on demand so that these settings never live in their file system.
 The API App uses the Azure Redis Cache to implement the cache aside pattern, caching data as it is retrieved from SQL Database.
 A full-text cognitive search pipeline is used to index policy documents in Blob Storage.
 Cognitive Services are used to enable search index enrichment using cognitive skills in Azure Search.
 PowerApps enable authorized business users to build mobile and web create, read, update, delete (CRUD) applications that interact with SQL Database and Azure Storage, while Microsoft Flow enables them to orchestrations between services such as Office 365 email and services for sending mobile notifications.
 These orchestrations can be used independently of PowerApps or invoked by PowerApps to provide additional logic.
 The solution uses user and application identities maintained in Azure AD.

 ## Requirements